Buttergipfeli/Compose_Multiplatform_UI_Exploring/README.md

 In this setup, iOS uses `androidx.compose.ui.viewinterop.UIKitView` to integrate native UIKit views within Compose.
-For Android and all other non-iOS platforms, `androidx.compose.material3.MaterialTheme` is used to implement views following the Material Design system.
+On Android and all other non-iOS platforms, Material Design views are used.

 ##### Implementation example